WilsonLTL/chatbot_widget/README.md

 # front_end_chatbot_plugin

- A easiest chatbot plugin in your front-end website base on chat-bubble
+ A easiest chatbot plugin for your front-end website base on chat-bubble

 ## Setup
 ```